What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 How are we spreading freedom and democracy when we annihilated Nagasaki and Hiroshima?

-Well, I see now you're getting into a totally different type of conflict of World War II via the Iranian.
+Well, see, now you're getting into a totally different type of conflict of World War II via the arrangement.

 I'm not changing conflicts.

-I'm simply you're you have you have announced you've stated a blanket purpose to which you think I ascribe, and that is the use of the U.S. military to spread freedom and democracy around the world, because you think you nab me in a trick question.
+I'm simply, you have announced, you have stated a blanket purpose to which you think I ascribe, and that is the use of the U.S. military to spread freedom and democracy around the world because you think you nabbed me in a trick question.

-You think you ask me a trick question, do I believe in the natural yearning of the human spirit to be free?
+You think you asked me a trick question: do I believe in the natural yearning of the human spirit to be free?

 You don't have me in a trap.